music dictionary : Ad - Ad

 à deux temps(French) in common time, in duple time (usually 2/2 time), a due tempi (Italian)

-à deux voix(French) for two voices, in two parts, für zwei Stimmen (German), zweistimmig (German), a due voci (Italian)
+à deux voix(French) for two voices, in two parts, für zwei Stimmen (German), zweistimmig (German), a due voci (Italian), a dos voces (Spanish)

 ad finem(Latin) towards the end (of a page, chapter, etc.), bis zum Ende (German), gegen Ende zu (mit Musizieranweisung) (German)